DigitalShadows659/DigitalShadows659.github.io/README.md

 because i wanted a place to put my experiments.
 my first real domain. my first real "i built this" moment.

-i started on DigitalPlat (yeah, that was a mistake).
-then i found is-a.dev. never looked back.

 ## contact?